Set your Classroom to the Frequency of Love

 Again, this was modelled for me in my very first years of teaching (Julian again - what a legend and brilliant person to have learned alongside).
 I have a memory of one of the children in my Early Years class finding himself unable to regulate his anger.
 He was in the head teachers’ office throwing and breaking things.
 Julian was with him.
 All I could hear him saying (and I’ve changed the name here) was, “Take care Sam, be careful you don’t hurt yourself.
 Watch that, just don’t hurt your head.”
 WOW!
 Not only was Julian holding space for this very important person in my classroom, his focus was 100% on caring for his well-being - because Sam had no idea what he was doing.
 He was letting out anger.
 There was zero blame, shame or fear in Julian’s response.
 Of course there was a conversation afterwards, of course there was support put in place for him and his family.
 There was still no shame or blame because Sam was learning …

 I’ve taken this example forwards into everything I do.
-Mark Finnis shared in our Learning Pioneers “live” in relationships, “All behaviour is communication.”
+As Dr Becky Bailey suggests: “All behaviour is communication.”

 So, if children are behaving in an “undesirable” way, they’re trying to communicate something.
 I want them to know that;